Bunyod-Suvonov/penguins-wardrobe/themes/bliss/README.md

 ## bliss calamares-modules
-This is a special theme who include same special calamares-modules:
+This is a special theme who include same specials calamares-modules:

 * bliss-install
 * bliss-data-img
 * bliss-bootloader

+To work this modules must to be build from `src/classes/incubation/distros/focal.ts` on penguins-eggs.

 You can find this modules inside theme/calamares/calamares-modules, they will by copied on `/usr/lib/x86_64-linux-gnu/calamares/modules/` building the iso using this theme.